The instrument that rocked the world.

 - Discover how the selection of different materials and strings, fused with electromagnetism and amplification, create the instrument that revolutionized music.

-The exhibition also features video performances, stunning x-ray images of guitars’ inner workings and even a chance for you to pluck, strum, and jam.
+The exhibition also features video performances and stunning x-ray images of guitars' inner workings.

 Select Artifacts on View